 Locking up your funds is never a good idea.
 It is because the purchasing power of your money declines over time.
-Even if you are setting aside funds for use during emergencies, invest them in a 3-year best investment plan with high returns.
+Even if you are setting aside funds for use during emergencies, invest them in a safe investment with high return in india.
 It will help multiply the money and will yield inflation-beating returns.

 A 3-year timeline is the most looked at to measure the long-term returns.
 While the recommended period for measuring actual returns is usually 5 years, people decide their investments based on a 3-year return history.

 Also, it is easier to plan for a 3-year horizon and try to find best investment plan with higher returns.
 Whether it is your child’s education or plan to renovate your house, a 3-year horizon seems more plausible than a longer one.